marcosolina/learning_csharp/README.md

 So...
 I am reading [this](http://www.csharpcourse.com/) book, and I will put in this repo all the exercises / Notes that I consider important to me.

 ## Updates
 - 2020-11-22 - I have finished the Book.
 The book gave me an initial high level view of the differences between Java and C#.
 It is ok as a starting point.
-I will propably look for a book which deeper into the C# world, like the book for the Java OCP exam.
+I will propably look for a book which goes deeper into the C# world, like the book for the Java OCP exam.

 ## Book exercises